Yumemi Kanda

 Yumemi Kanda (神田 夢実, Kanda Yumemi) is a Japanese professional footballer who currently plays as a midfielder for Hong Kong Premier League club Kitchee.

 Club career

 Rangers

 On 6 January 2023, Rangers announced the signing of Kanda.

 Described as a "Japanese star" by the South China Morning Post, Kanda reportedly declined an offer to play for Indonesia in May 2023.

-Yumemi scored 10 goals in 18 appearances for Rangers in the 2022–23 season and continued his form in the 2023–24 season as he scored 3 goals in the first 3 matches, including a AFC Champions League qualifying match.
+Yumemi scored 10 goals in 18 appearances for Rangers in the 2022–23 season and continued his form in the 2023–24 season as he scored 3 goals in the first 3 matches, including an AFC Champions League qualifying match.

 Kitchee

 On 7 July 2025, Yumemi joined Kitchee.

 International career

 In October 2009, Kanda was selected to play for Japan U-16 national team at the 2010 AFC U-16 Championship qualification.
 He started in scored a goal in the match against Chinese Taipei.